CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 ### Phantom inputs make the game impossible to control (menu selections automatically go up)

-On some systems the game detects false controller inputs (mostly on Linux, but we've heard this from Windows users as well).
+On some systems, the game detects false controller inputs (mostly on Linux, but we've heard this from Windows users as well).

-In the launcher, click _More Settings_ if you haven't already, go to the _Controller_ tab, select a different controller if you get multiple options or just disable controller input altogether by unchecking _Enable_.
+In the launcher, click _More Settings_ if you haven't already, go to the _Controller_ tab, select a different controller if you get multiple options, or just disable controller input altogether by unchecking _Enable_.

 ### Game shows an error about `mgs::Audio::CPlayer::InitializeXaudio()`